ausaccessfed/dev-portal/docs/_connect-an-oidc-service/02-connect-oidc-service.md

 - Click **Register Service** to complete the registration step.

 You will be provided with the Identifier and Secret used by your **RP** service that is generated during the registration process.

 You only have one opportunity to copy the Secret, it cannot be recovered later.
 You can however generate a new secret later.
 {: .callout-warning }

-Your service is now available to use immediately in the Test Federation!
+Your service will be automatically registered in the Test Federation.
+However, there will be a delay before you can use the service.
+{: .callout-info }

+This delay includes:
+- Generating and publishing new SAML metadata for your service
+- Background jobs setting up the required configuration changes for your new service

+You will see an error message if you attempt to log into the service while it is being processed.
-{: .callout-success }
+{: .callout-warning }